awhitney42/sscheat/README.md

 # SpeedScript Cheat Sheet

-SpeedScript 3.2 for Commodore 64
+This repository contains Adam Whitney's SpeedScript Cheat Sheet for use with SpeedScript 3.2 for the Commodore 64.

-Compatible with 40 column screens and printers.
+It is compatible with 40 column screens and printers.

 Contents:
 ---------